refmdio/refmd/README.md

 - **Frontend:** React (Vite), TanStack Router/Query, Monaco editor, Tailwind CSS
 - **Realtime:** Yjs collaborative engine with WebSocket bridge
 - **Plugins:** RefMD Plugin SDK atop Extism runtimes with ESM-compatible plugin bundles

+## Contributing

+Issues and Pull Requests are welcome.
+Please use Issues for bug reports and feature requests, and keep PRs focused and reviewable.
+For larger changes or new features, open an Issue first to discuss direction before submitting a PR.

 ## License
 Distributed under the GPL-3.0 License.
 See `LICENSE` for details.